atomjump/loop/README.md

 This tool provides a 'WhatsApp-like' group discussion forum from a popup on your website.
 It is good for general messaging, either within a company or family, in either a private or public setting.

 The client software is entirely Javascript and CSS, but it refers to an AtomJump Messaging server to store messages.
-This is optionally available as a separate project at http://github.com/atomjump/loop-server, or by default you can use the AtomJump.com server.
+This is freely available as a separate project at https://github.com/atomjump/loop-server, or you can use the AtomJump.com server, by default.

-Private forums on the hosted atomjump.com platform are purchased for US$10 / year to cover our costs, but public forums are free.
+Private forums on the hosted AtomJump.com hosted platform are purchased for US$10 / year to cover the (non-profit) Foundation's costs, but public forums are free.

-Supported client platforms: IE8 upwards, Edge, Chrome, Firefox, Safari, Android Native, Android Chrome, Android Firefox, iPad, iPhone, Opera.
-There may be other supported platforms we haven't tested on.

 See the demo at <a href="http://atomjump.org">AtomJump</a>